nicoalba/pyth-price-solana/README.md

 ## 4. Run the client (post + use)

-The client fetches a signed Pyth price update, posts it via Pyth Receiver, then calls your Anchor program in the same transaction to verify and read the price:
+The client fetches a signed Pyth price update, posts it via Pyth Receiver, then calls your Anchor program atomically in the same final transaction to verify and read the price:

 1. Create a client folder and install dependencies: